Physiology and clinical course of asthma in pregnancy

 RESPIRATORY PHYSIOLOGY DURING PREGNANCY

 A review of maternal respiratory physiology during pregnancy is helpful in understanding the interrelationships between pregnancy and asthma.
 More detailed discussions of the normal physiologic changes in the cardiopulmonary system during pregnancy are presented separately.
 This review will emphasize those changes that directly impact or are influenced by co-existent asthma.
-(See "Maternal adaptations to pregnancy: Physiologic respiratory changes and dyspnea" and "Maternal cardiovascular and hemodynamic adaptations to pregnancy" and "Maternal adaptations to pregnancy: Physiologic respiratory changes and dyspnea", section on 'Respiratory changes'.)
+(See "Maternal adaptations to pregnancy: Physiologic respiratory changes and dyspnea" and "Maternal adaptations to pregnancy: Cardiovascular and hemodynamic changes" and "Maternal adaptations to pregnancy: Physiologic respiratory changes and dyspnea", section on 'Respiratory changes'.)

 - Murphy VE, Gibson PG, Smith R, Clifton VL.
 Asthma during pregnancy: mechanisms and treatment implications.
 Eur Respir J 2005; 25:731.